lamasne/alpha_research/README.md

 ## Methodology

 ### Model
 Supervised neural network predicting next-day option mid-price change.
+To mitigate the dominant effect of underlying-price fluctuations and focus on more predictable components, I trained a second model on next-day bid minus intrinsic value, which is also more relevant for delta-hedging.

 **Output**
 - Predicted next-day option mid-price change

 **Example input features** (factors that could affect option pricing by market participants):
 - Implied volatility (IV)
-- Forecasted volatility (e.g. GARCH)
+- Realized volatility (RV) forecasted by common models e.g. GARCH
 - Option mid-price
 - Price of underlying asset
 - Strike price and moneyness